chuanqisun/memo/README.md

+- [From data to Viz](https://www.data-to-viz.com/) Help decide what visualization to use to the data you have #tool#reference#visualization
 - [The Data Visualisation Catalogue](https://datavizcatalogue.com) detailed guide on how and when to use each type of visualization #guide#reference#visualization
 - [Castopod](https://castopod.org/) open-source podcast hosting with community and social features #library#platform#podcast
 - [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) Cross-platform UI components built with lit #library#webcomponent#pattern